isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution158.md

 ---
-title: Vertical Carousel
+title: Vertical storage and retrieval system designed to save floor space, maximise vertical space for inventory storage and improve productivity for goods picking.
+The Carousel consists of carriers that rotate vertically and deliver stored inventory (e.g. spare parts, small parcels, electronic components) to the operator on the ground.
+Grant support 80% of cost of equipment, up to $30,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution158
 ---

 ### Description

-Vertical storage and retrieval system designed to save floor space, maximise vertical space for inventory storage and improve productivity for goods picking.
-The Carousel consists of carriers that rotate vertically and deliver stored inventory (e.g. spare parts, small parcels, electronic components) to the operator on the ground.

-Grant support: 80% of cost of equipment, up to $30,000 grant

 ### Details of Solution